hiranthaR/Json-to-Dart-Model/README.md

   }
 ]
 ```

-Put your all json objects to this list below configuration object separated by commas.
-Configuration object must be first in the list. ***Note that you add base class names to each object with key*** `"__className": "MyClass",` class name will be removed from the object and used as the root class name for your code syntax.
+Put all JSON objects to this list below configuration object separated by commas.
+Configuration object must be first in the list. ***Note that you add base class names to each object with key***  `"__className": "MyClass",` the class name will be removed from the object and used as the root class name for your code syntax.
 Duplicate class names are not allowed to avoid overwriting the files.
 Your JSON object should look like this:

 ```jsonc
 {